GovTechSG/purple-a11y/INSTALLATION.md

 #### Run Purple hats
  * Navigate to the folder `purple-hats-mac`, usually located at your Downloads folder.
- * Press and hold [⌘ Command] key on your keyboard, and simultaneously right-click `hats_shell.command`.
+ * Right-click `hats_shell.command`.
 Then Click “Open” in the context menu.
  * A prompt as follows will appear like below.
 Click "Open".
 You only have to do this step once.
  <img width="164" alt="MacOS prompt for unidentified developer" src="https://user-images.githubusercontent.com/2021525/208457749-3a0a573d-5a6d-4905-b11e-c957d2073979.png">